 This item gives an increase to the Acro stat for 60 seconds, though the specific amount is not specified.
 The final's Acro Boost maxes the player's Acro stat for 30 seconds.

 The Antidote gets rid of poison if the player is affected by it.
-However, there is no poison in the pre-alpha, so it is useless.
+However, there is no poison in the prototype, so it is useless.

 What is possibly a model of the Antidote can be found in E2M3; as it looks somewhat similar to the final's.

-The “use Antidote” sound is exactly the same between the pre-alpha and the final versions, making it one of the few things in the pre-alpha that got into the final unchanged.
+The "use Antidote" sound is exactly the same between the prototype and the final versions, making it one of the few things in the prototype that got into the final unchanged.

 It gives the player an increase in attack speed for 60 seconds.
 The final's boosts the player's attack speed to the max for 30 seconds.

-The pre-alpha Backpack is viewable in a standard Quake 1 model viewer.
-When viewed, it looks exactly like the Quake 1 Backpack.
-This suggests that the pre-alpha Daikatana engine is able to load Quake 1 models, but it has a few issues with textures from those models, either because of a changed pallet or because the engine can't read Quake 1 .mdl files with perfect accuracy.
+The prototype Backpack is viewable in a standard Quake model viewer.
+When viewed, it looks exactly like the Quake Backpack.
+This suggests that the Milestone 2 and Pre-Alpha Daikatana engine is able to load "Quake" models, but it has a few issues with textures from those models, either because of a changed pallet or because the engine can't read Quake .mdl files with perfect accuracy.